-The EU Sets 40% Women Quota to Boost Gender Equality in the Workplace
+The EU Sets 40% Women Workplace Quota to Boost Gender Equality

 If there is a lesson we have learned from the corporate world over the years, it is that diversity is not just a buzzword.
 It is a game-changer.
-And now, the European Union (EU) is turning this understanding into tangible action.
+Now, the European Union (EU) is turning this understanding into tangible action.
 Taking a leaf out of Norway’s playbook, the EU is championing boardroom gender equality with a binding target.

 But let’s take a step back for a moment and soak in some context.
 Norway, a non-EU country, had set the stage back in 2005 with its own pioneering legislation.
 The results were nothing short of spectacular: Within seven years, the percentage of female directors catapulted from a mere 5% to an impressive 40%.